Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/validation/README.md

 ## Prerequisites

 1. Complete the previous migration stages as highlighted above.
 The validation script will exit early if there are no points ingested to the target InfluxDB instance.
-2. [An InfluxDB access token](https://docs.influxdata.com/influxdb/cloud/admin/tokens/create-token/) for the target Timestream for InfluxDB instance.
+2. [An InfluxDB API token](https://docs.influxdata.com/influxdb/v2/admin/tokens/create-token/) for the target Timestream for InfluxDB instance.
 3. Optional: Docker

 ## Installation